 Custody, Complex Divorce, Spousal Support

-Brad began working for Stahancyk, Kent & Hook as a law clerk.
+Bradford F. Miller began working for Stahancyk, Kent & Hook as a law clerk.
 While in law school, Brad also worked for a law firm specializing in taxation, estate planning, and business transactions and clerked for the Honorable Dennis Hubel, a federal magistrate judge in Portland.
 Realizing that his passion lay in family law, Brad returned to Stahancyk, Kent & Hook and continued to work part-time during the school year, through his bar passage.
-Having learned the value of good planning, Brad has made the drafting and negotiation of prenuptial and postnuptial agreements a focus of his practice and has authored several newsletter articles on the subjects.
-Brad is a zealous advocate who believes that creative solutions, not cookie-cutter approaches, are the key to efficient and mutually-beneficial resolutions.
-Brad was the primary associate for Senior Shareholder Jody Stahancyk, dealing with all matters related to family law and complex asset divorces.
+Having learned the value of good planning, Brad was the primary associate for Senior Shareholder Jody Stahancyk, dealing with all matters related to family law and complex asset divorces.
 In March 2012, Brad was elected as a Shareholder of the firm.
 Brad travels statewide to accommodate client needs.

 Oregon Episcopal School

 Colorado Springs, CO · B.A.
 English & Religion